Blog | 5 Hacks for Analyzing Customer Survey Results

 Being able to analyze your results and drive action starts with having a clear idea of what you’re trying to measure.
 There’s so substitute for specificity, so take ample time up-front to determine the data you’re looking for.

 With a hypothesis in mind, you can then design the right survey questions to ask.
-For example, if you’re focused on a marketing campaign for a specific age group and getting feedback on the customer experience around it, measure based on those parameters.
+For example, if you’re focused on a marketing campaign for a specific age group and getting feedback on the customer experience around it, then measure based on those parameters.

 Don’t muddy the waters by gathering data from individuals or groups that aren’t part of what you need to note.
 That focus will make that data more valuable and ultimately, more impactful.